mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

    paced and of high quality[41–43] but may hamper learning if poorly designed.[44,45] There is recent evidence that interactivity is especially beneficial for lower performing students.[46]
-Cutting edge interactive visualizations demonstrate how concepts are learned through exploration47 and modern publishing platforms are adopting interactive figures for high level scientific communication (Authorea)[48] as well as for the public (e.g.  New York Times).
+Cutting edge interactive visualizations demonstrate how concepts are learned through exploration [47] and modern publishing platforms are adopting interactive figures for high level scientific communication (Authorea)[48] as well as for the public (e.g.  New York Times).
 This will enable LibreText to become a platform for